jchr1st/workshop_howto/index.rst

 Then check out this `Wiki <https://confluence.eng.nutanix.com:8443/display/TDP/Bootcamps+on+Test+Drive>`_ guide on what to consider and how to do so.
 A few key points to note:
   - Test Drive can be used for running a virtual bootcamp, however it is not a direct replacement for `traditional Technology Bootcamps <https://confluence.eng.nutanix.com:8443/display/SEW/Bootcamps>`_ hosted on HPOC, but rather compliments the existing program.
-  - Test Drive is not a panacea Certain [TODO: Don't capitalize words that shouldn't be, unless it's something like a section heading] bootcamps/products/solutions cannot be run on Test Drive (see the decision chart on the Wiki Guide noted above
+  - Test Drive is not a panacea certain bootcamps/products/solutions cannot be run on Test Drive (see the decision chart on the Wiki Guide noted above.
   - The cloud is not infinite - if you plan on hosting a virtual bootcamp or event leveraging Test Drive, you must let the Test Drive team know ahead of time using this `form <https://ntnx.wufoo.com/forms/m3d5g6o13dj895/>`_ so adequate resources can be provisioned ahead of time so users aren't left waiting for a Test Drive Cluster to provision.

 Ways To Run A Bootcamp